Master of International Business

 Quantitative Methods STEM-Designated Program

-Program Highlights:
+Program Highlights

 - Rigorous curriculum offering a diverse array of electives such as artificial intelligence, geospatial modeling, and international finance

-STEM-designated Quantitative Methods track - Career-centric program that emphasizes sustainability and data literacy
+- Career-centric program that emphasizes sustainability and data literacy

-Why Choose Fletcher?
+Why choose Fletcher?

 A History of Excellence